jason-fox/fox.jason.favicon/README.md

 ```

 ### Parameter Reference

-Favicon parameters follow the existing syntax used for CSS files:

 -  `args.favicon` - Specifies the name of the favicon file.
 The value of this parameter should be only the file name.
 The absolute path
     to the parent directory should be specified with `args.faviconroot`.
 Defaults to [`favicon.svg`](/includes/favicon.svg) - the name of